 Whole wheat dough (as per above)

 To form a dough :

-In a large bowl add the whole wheat flour, salt and 1 tbsp of oil and give it a quick mix.
+In a large bowl add the whole wheat flour, salt and 1 tablespoon of oil and give it a quick mix.
 Then add water and knead it into a rough dough(it can be slightly sticky at first).
-Spread 1 tbsp of oil and knead again for a minute to get a smooth dough.
+Spread 1 tablespoon of oil and knead again for a minute to get a smooth dough.
 Cover and keep for 30 mins.